Neil Shicoff: Later years

 In the 2000s, Shicoff sang the roles of Cavaradossi in Tosca and Hoffmann at La Scala and Paris’ Opéra Bastille; Des Grieux in Manon Lescaut; Don José in Carmen at the Lyric Opera of Chicago and the Zurich Opera House and Eleazar in Halévy's La Juive at La Fenice in Venice, with Wiener Staatsoper and the Zurich Opera House, Peter Grimes at the Teatro Regio in Turin.
-He has sung also Edgardo in Lucia di Lammermoor, the title role in Idomeneo, and Rodolfo in La bohème at the Vienna State Opera; Luisa Miller (Rodolfo) at the Met; Gabriele Adorno in Simon Boccanegra at Covent Garden and in Paris; Hermann in Tchaikovsky's The Queen of Spades; and Manrico, Cavaradossi and Pinkerton in Madama Butterfly at the Zurich Opera House, among others.
+He has sung also Edgardo in Lucia di Lammermoor, the title role in Idomeneo, and Rodolfo in La bohème at the Vienna State Opera; Luisa Miller (Rodolfo) at the Met; Gabriele Adorno in Simon Boccanegra at Covent Garden and in Paris; Hermann in Tchaikovsky's The Queen of Spades; and Manrico il Trovatore, Cavaradossi in Tosca, and Pinkerton in Madama Butterfly at the Zurich Opera House, among others.

 Shicoff was a regular at the Vienna State Opera where he attained the rank of Kammersänger and was awarded honorary lifetime membership in the company.
 His personal friendship with the Austrian Federal Chancellor, Alfred Gusenbauer, led to wide expectation that he would follow Ioan Holender as director of the opera company in 2010.
 However, in a surprise decision Austrian Culture Minister Claudia Schmidt, appointed Dominique Meyer as director and Franz Welser-Möst as musical director in June 2007.

 Shicoff made his debut at the Mikhailovsky Theatre of Saint Petersburg in 2010, and performed there as Éléazar in La Juive, Hermann in Queen of Spades, Captain Vere in Billy Budd and Canio in Pagliacci.
 In 2015 he was appointed head of opera at the Mikhailovsky, for a term of three years.
 During his time there he regularly held masterclasses with the theatre's young soloists.
 Since retiring from the stage, Shicoff has continued to work as a voice teacher with several other opera companies and conservatories as well as serving on the juries of voice competitions.

+Personal life

+Shichoff married soprano Judith Haddon in 1978 which ended in divorce in 1997.
+They had one daughter, Aliza.
+He later married soprano Dawn Kotoski in 1997, with whom his has a son, Alexander.